Frequently Asked Questions

 What is the relationship between the Master in Finance program and the Master in Financial Engineering?

-Prior to 1999, Princeton offered a Master in Financial Engineering.
-It was a one-year program and students were enrolled in the Department of Operations Research and Financial Engineering (ORFE) which was granting the degree.
-In order to avoid duplication and confusion, this program was transitioned into the Master in Finance (MFin) when that program was created in 2000.
-While MFin students have an opportunity to focus primarily on financial engineering if they choose to, the MFin program covers all of finance, not just financial engineering.
+Prior to 1999, Princeton offered a one-year Master in Financial Engineering program as part of the Department of Operations Research and Financial Engineering (ORFE).
+In order to avoid duplication and confusion, this program was transitioned into the Master in Finance (MFin) when that program was introduced in 2000.
+While MFin students have an opportunity to focus primarily on financial engineering if they so choose, the MFin program covers all of finance, not just financial engineering.

 What if I have more questions?